Every marriage and thus every divorce is unique. Each is handled differently.

 Types of Divorces

-Under Virginia law, there are two grounds or bases for obtaining a divorce, no-fault and fault-based.
+Under Virginia law, there are two grounds or bases for obtaining a divorce: no-fault divorce and fault-based divorce.

 For a no-fault divorce, the couple must only show that they have lived physically separate and apart for the required period of time.